emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB_2.0.md

-# Save device data to InfluxDB 2.0 using the Data Integrations
+# Integrate with InfluxDB 2.0

 [InfluxDB V2](https://www.influxdata.com/) is an open source database for storing and analyzing time-series data, with built-in HTTP API, support for SQL-like statements, and unstructured features that are very friendly for users.
 Its powerful data throughput and stable performance make it very suitable for the IoT field.